tarwn/lessthandot-hugo/blogs/content/posts/2010-08-24-lazy-dba-email-this-stuff.md

   <img src="/wp-content/uploads/blogs/DataMgmt/lazydba.gif" alt="" title="" width="378" height="378" />
 </div>

 Jump ahead 300 years in computing years and we have SQL Server 2008 R2.
-I’m impressed!
+I'm impressed!
 Did I mention that?
 SQL Server has evolved and done so very rapidly while showing growth that leaves itself with the top database servers out there.

 SQL Server 2008 (R2) provides us with Extended Events, Default Trace, DMV/DMF and Database Mail just to name a few ways we can use automation for events and review of daily and real-time maintaining of data availability.
 I like the Lazy DBA feel to all these new awesome features.
 So where is an example of this goodness we speak of?